 The program is hosted by the Center for Cross Cultural Learning, housed in a beautiful, nineteenth-century Moorish riad in Rabat’s sixteenth-century medina, founded by Moorish refugees fleeing Spain after the fall of Granada.
 The center is near the twelfth-century Kasbah Oudayas and the Ville Nouvelle, established by the French colonial administration at the beginning of the twentieth century.
 Your immersion in Moroccan culture is greatly facilitated through a eight to twelve-week homestay with a working- or middle-class Moroccan family.

 Travel to the Netherlands to see the impact of migration on a host country.

-You’ll spend eight days in the Netherlands.
+You’ll spend seven days in the Netherlands.
 Here, you’ll visit Moroccan immigrant neighborhoods and Dutch Parliament.
-You’ll meet with elected officials, Dutch students, NGO activists, and Moroccan immigrants to gain an understanding of migration issues from a variety of perspectives.
+You’ll meet with academics, Dutch students, NGO activists, and Moroccan immigrants to gain an understanding of migration issues from a variety of perspectives.

 Earn six credits of Arabic.

 Based on in-country evaluations, you will be placed in beginning, intermediate, or advanced classes and receive 90 hours of intensive instruction in Modern Standard Arabic, focusing on developing your reading, writing, listening, grammar, vocabulary, and conversation skills so you can participate in everyday communication.
 You will practice your language skills in homestays, on excursions, and during daily interactions with Moroccans.
 You will also receive 15 hours of instruction in Moroccan dialect.

 Travel to Morocco’s northern region, a melting pot of cultures and crossroads of Spanish and Moroccan history.